 I love cocktail-inspired cakes, especially in spring and summer months when the temperatures begin to rise and we crave fruity drinks (and sweets) with a kick!

-We added an amazing scratch Margarita Cake with Tequila Lime Buttercream to our Recipes Section last year, but wanted a cake mix version of this deliciousness for those of you who either prefer to work with cake mixes, or who like to have a quick and easy go-to for last minute entertaining!
+We added an amazing scratch Margarita Cake with Tequila Lime Buttercream recipe to our Recipes Section last year (linked at the bottom of tis post), but wanted a cake mix version of this deliciousness for those of you who either prefer to work with cake mixes, or who like to have a quick and easy go-to for last minute entertaining!
 You’re going to want to hold on to this one, it does not disappoint!